 Malaysia also claims a part of archipelago because the islands lie on an extension of Malaysia's continental shelf.
 While tiny Brunei refrained from making any official claims, it established a fishing zone which overlaps with the southern section of the archipelago.
 At the moment, a permanent solution is not in sight.
 PRC, ROC, Vietnam, Philippines and Malaysia all maintain military presences on the islands.

 Itu Aba at a tiny 1.4km in length and 400m in width, is the largest of the islands, and currently occupied by Taiwan (ROC).
 Itu Aba is at least large enough to accommodate a proper if rather small airport.
-Meanwhile the Filipino military was forced to artificially extend Pegasa Island, the second largest Island in the Spratly Islands, in order to even fit their runway.
+Meanwhile the Filipino military was forced to artificially extend Pag-asa (Filipino word for "Hope") Island, the second largest island in the Spratly Islands Group, in order to even fit their runway.

 Many different approaches have been taken to placing claim on the various islands.
 Malaysia has taken a soft, economic approach by making their island Layang Layang home to a tourist diving resort, complete with a connection with the mainland.